 College Credit Plus (CCP) gives high school students the opportunity to enroll in college and earn college credit at no cost, while still in high school.
-The AA degree was designed to provide CCP students a seamless course selection pathway from high school to an associate's degree to a bachelor's degree.
+The AS degree was designed to provide CCP students a seamless course selection pathway from high school to an associate's degree to a bachelor's degree.

-Associate of Arts CCP Pathway
+Associate of Science CCP Pathway

-1. 14 Credit Pathway
+14 Credit Pathway

-- SDE 1010 First-Year Experience (1 credit)
+SDE 1010 First-Year Experience (1 credit)

-- COM 1100 English Composition (3 credits)
+COM 1100 English Composition (3 credits)

-- OTM Arts and Humanities Course (3 credits)

-- OTM Social and Behavioral Sciences Course (3 credits)

-- OTM Physical and Biological Sciences Course with Lab (4 credits)

-2. 30-32 Credit Pathway (includes the above courses)
+30-32 Credit Pathway (includes the above courses)